 I originally began my therapy studies in dance and movement therapy at Pratt Institute with the passion to assist individuals with being able to express the painful memories the body holds on to.
 Working with girls and young women who had experienced sexual trauma and sexual exploitation, I was witness to the fear many survivors of trauma have: the loss of power and control of their bodies.
 As a result, I changed courses and instead obtained my degree in social work from New York University, still believing that the body can say what words cannot but also recognizing the power in having a vocabulary for one’s experiences.

-Based on my education and training, I use an eclectic approach, utilizing “talk therapy” modalities as well as incorporating expressive art therapies for individuals still looking to find the words or to reclaim control of their bodies and lives.
+Over the course of a decade providing trauma therapy to individuals, I have received training in Attachment-Focused Eye Movement Desensitization and Reprocessing (EMDR) Therapy, Brainspotting, Trauma Resolution Energy Therapy (TRET), and Sensorimotor Psychotherapy.
+I use an eclectic approach that incorporates somatic/body-oriented and energy therapies for individuals looking to overcome the traumas that have dominated their lives as well as reclaim and reconnect their physical, emotional and spiritual selves.
 I am an interactive, non-judgmental, down-to-earth, and empathic therapist who believes that your experiences, however painful or chaotic, are worthy of being paid attention to.
 I can assist you in finding expression and healing and reclaiming your true self and life.

 Specialties include: attachment/developmental trauma • sexual, physical, and emotional trauma/PTSD • racial trauma • gender-based violence • family of origin difficulties • grief • anxiety/panic disorders • chronic pain • LGBTQIA+ concerns • gender identity and sexuality • intimacy issues • polyamory/open relationships